- Antil, Fred

 - Welch IV, John C.

-Johnny Welch, Ed.D., M.B.A. is a speaker, author and entrepreneur.
+John Carrington Welch IV, Ed.D., M.T.S., M.B.A. is a speaker, author and entrepreneur.
 He is currently the Managing Director of Revolutionary Leaders—a leadership development organization dedicated to developing change leaders in public, private and political organizations.
-Johnny is also currently the host of the web show Revolutionary Leaders: Lessons from the Legends of Change Leadership; a program dedicated to helping leaders and aspiring leaders to learn and apply the leadership lessons, principles, and wisdom from the legends of change leadership.
 Johnny's broad experience ranges from serving as the program manager for the Columbia Coaching Certification Program, to corporate training—with clients that have included Burke Rehabilitation Hospital, Kawasaki, and New York Presbyterian Hospital, the University Hospital of Columbia and Cornell—to teaching undergraduate and graduate business courses at Chapman University in Southern California.
 He has also been intimately involved with coaching leadership teams in large ministries to serving in the offices of members of the United States House of Representatives and the United States Senate.
 Johnny earned a master's degree in business administration from San Diego State University and a master's degree in ethics and public management from Harvard.
 The main drivers that brought Johnny from California to this program include the exceptional reputation of the faculty and school and a deep conviction in the power of learning and change leadership to transform people, organizations, and democratic societies as whole.

 - Wetzler, Jeff